skillcadet/blog/_posts/2024-10-01-cloud-init-k8s-node.md

 ## Why this post
 There are plenty of tutorials out there that walk through manually setting up a kubernetes cluster, however, in the real world, we want to make things repeatable and not tedius.
 There are a few ways to provide this capability, most of them, like Anisible/Puppet/Chef/Salt/Terraform/Cloudformation all require additional infrastructure.

-But, what if there was a way to provide repeatable configuration, across cloud platform providers, using a text file that can be checked into a code repository.
+But, what if there was a way to provide repeatable configuration, across cloud and virtualization platform providers, using a text file that can be checked into a code repository?

 ## cloud-init
 Let me introduce you to [Cloud-Init](https://cloud-init.io/).
 Using cloud-init, we will perform all the basic installation steps to bring a stock system image and prepare it to receive a kubernetes node.